Tutorial | Data governance with the GDPR plugin#

 Once a Dataiku instance is configured to work with personal data, you can configure data governance settings at the project level.

-While logged in as a user with the privacy_admin group privilege, from the instance homepage, select +New Project > DSS tutorials > Advanced Designer > GDPR Plugin.
+While logged in as a user with the privacy_admin group privilege, open the GDPR Plugin project.

 The video below provides an overview of the features described in the next two sections.